Obarun/66/doc/66-deeper.md

 The `%%system_dir%%/system/.resolve` directory contains resolve files for trees.
 Each tree have its own resolve file, while the [Master](#master-resolve-file) resolve file contains information about all trees available on the system.

 The `%%system_dir%%/system/.resolve/service` directory consists of symlinks that point to resolve files for each service.
 These symlinks enable `66` to quickly access the resolve files for individual services, facilitating the construction of the complete graph of services interdependences.
+It holds service identities only, so reading it gives the exact list of the services installed on the system.

+The `%%system_dir%%/system/.resolve/service/.provide` directory holds the names declared by the [Provide](66-frontend.html#provide) key.
+Each entry is a relative symlink to the service answering to that name, written as `../<service>`, which keeps a provided name out of the service list.

 The `%%system_dir%%/system/service/svc` directory includes service directories, each housing the results of the [parse](66-parse.html) process, as well as internal directories and files essential for `66`.